satriabw/AIforSEAComputerVision/README.md

 ## How to run the code

+The instruction to perform car make and model detection using custom dataset is explained in the [overview document](https://github.com/satriabw/AIforSEAComputerVision/blob/master/documents/overview_document.pdf)

 ### Training & Testing
 *   Please follow this guide for deep learning framework initialization - [https://github.com/brucechou1983/CheXNet-Keras](https://github.com/brucechou1983/CheXNet-Keras)